 Review In Brief

 The Seabourn Ovation restaurants are a foodies delight.
-They offer a gastronomic voyage through the cuisines of France, Japan and the local ports of call.
-There are five excellent restaurants, including two speciality venues.
-The food is mouthwatering - prepared from top quality produce which is often bought at local markets.
+They offer a gastronomic voyage of discovery through the cuisines of France, Japan and the local ports of call.
+It is mouthwateringly good.

 Seabourn Ovation Restaurants Review

 There are five excellent Seabourn Ovation restaurants, including two speciality venues:

 - The Grill by Thomas Keller.